-This is why choosing a coworking space can be seen as something of an investment.
+This is why choosing a co-working space can be seen as something of an investment.
 Your ability to concentrate and create work to the best of your capacity will increase massively.
-This improvement on your output does not have to involve any financial risk or long-term commitment.
+This improvement in your output does not have to involve any financial risk or long-term commitment.

 Even if you are on an immensely tight budget, hot-desking just once a week is an option for basically every freelancer.
 This day, though, will likely make an enormous difference to your mood and productivity.

-Like in coworking offices, you would sign up to monthly rentals for private offices meaning you can still be extremely flexible, thereby not having to risk large amounts of money.
+Like in co-working offices, you would sign up to the monthly rentals for private offices meaning you can still be extremely flexible, thereby not having to risk large amounts of money.

 These offices provide all kinds of break out areas, meeting rooms and amenities.
 These shared spaces provide opportunities to network and meet other similar-minded people, while only actually paying for private office space.